Web Development

 Step 6: Implement Deployment Actions

-• Important Point: Add a deployment stage to your CodePipeline pipeline.
+• Add a deployment stage to your CodePipeline pipeline.

-• Important Point: Choose AWS Lambda as the deployment provider.
+• Choose AWS Lambda as the deployment provider.

-• Important Point: Configure deployment settings, such as the Lambda function name, runtime, and handler.
+• Configure the Lambda function name, runtime, and handler in your deployment settings.

 Step 7: Set Up Deployment Permissions

-• Important Point: Define IAM roles and permissions required for deploying Lambda functions.
+• Define the IAM roles and permissions required for deploying Lambda functions.

 Monitoring and Rollback Strategies